shubhahegde2002/Chat-App/README.md

 #### Shruti M Karande - PES1UG20CS417
 #### Shubha V Hegde - PES1UG20CS419

-A NodeJS (Apollo Server) + ReactJS Chat Applicatiom which utilizes AWS RDS for storing the messages, users, and reactions in a MySQL database instance, and deploy it on an EC2 instance using AWS EC2, by configuring appropriate security group inbound rules for HTTP, SSH and MySQL (Port:3306).
+A NodeJS (Apollo Server) + ReactJS Chat Application which utilizes AWS RDS for storing the messages, users, and reactions in a MySQL database instance, and deploy it on an EC2 instance using AWS EC2, by configuring appropriate security group inbound rules for HTTP, SSH and MySQL (Port:3306).
 We further utilize Nginx as a Reverse Proxy to pass all api requests to our localhost server running using PM2 - a production process manager.
 The app can be accessed on the URL: http://18.212.173.130/

 ### 1. Registration Page for New Users